fperot74/keycloak-health-checks/README.md

 ## Securing the health endpoint

-The health endpoint should not be directly exposed to the internet.
+The health endpoint is only available on the _master_ realm.
+It should not be directly exposed to the internet.
 There are multiple ways to properly secure Keycloak endpoints like firewalls, reverse-proxies, or JBoss / wildfly specific configuration options.

 The keycloak documentation provides additional information about [securing admin endpoints](https://github.com/keycloak/keycloak-documentation/blob/master/server_admin/topics/threat/admin.adoc#port-restriction).
 The same mechanism